Rookout/deployment-examples/node-aws-elasticbeanstalk/README.md

     const rook = require("rookout/auto_start");
     ```

-1. Adding Rookout's Elastic Beanstalk .ebextensions to install the Rookout ETL Agent on the server to communicate with the app:
+1. Adding Rookout's Elastic Beanstalk .ebextensions to install agent on machine to communicate with the app:
    ```
    commands:
        "01":